Hello and welcome to KelpBenefits.net!

 Kelp comes from the sea which is rich in vital minerals and nutrients, so it makes sense that it might contain a number of health promoting properties.

-- Kelp is good for joints which reduces arthritic pain
+- Good for joints which reduces arthritic pain

-- Kelp kills the Herpes virus which causes cold sores
+- Kills the Herpes virus which causes cold sores

-- Kelp is good for fertility in both men and women
+- Good for fertility in both men and women

 How to Add Kelp to Your Diet